ATSiCorp/LinkPanel-V3/docs/docs/contributing/building.md

 # Building packages

 ::: info
-For building `hestia-nginx` or `hestia-php`, at least 2 GB of memory is required!
+For building `linkpanel-nginx` or `linkpanel-php`, at least 2 GB of memory is required!
 :::

 Here is more detailed information about the build scripts that are run from `src`:

-## Installing Hestia from a branch
+## Installing LinkPanel from a branch

 The following is useful for testing a Pull Request or a branch on a fork.